AlchemistYT/Awesome-RSRs/README.md

 ![Compared Image](figures/robustness.png)

 - **Training-phase Robustness**: During training, the RSR must precisely identify items within the input sequence that are genuinely relevant to the target (i.e., driven by the same intrinsic motivations).
 By focusing on these items, the model avoids learning erroneous patterns from perturbations.
 - **Inference-phase Robustness**: During inference, the target is unobservable.
-The RSR must infer the underlying motivations from the input and ensure the recommendation list provides complete coverage for these motivations, without being skewed by perturbations [26, 27].
+The RSR must infer the underlying motivations from the input and ensure the recommendation list provides complete coverage for these motivations, without being skewed by perturbations.

 # Unreliable Instances in Sequential Recommendation